-Driveway cuts onto Grand Peaks at Sisters roadways and alleys will be limited to one per lot, unless other-wise approved by the ARC.
+Driveway cuts onto Grand Peaks at Sisters roadways and alleys will be limited to one per lot.
 Driveways longer than 25' must begin to narrow to the maximum extent possible or to a maximum width of 14' and in all cases the width of the drive must be kept to a minimum, while still allowing reasonable access to parking areas and garage access.
 Driveways may be concrete, asphalt or masonry pavers.
 Concrete sidewalks and aprons at driveways shall be constructed to exactly match existing sidewalk construction at the site.